RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/upgrading.md

 Version requirements:

+- To upgrade your cluster to v5.4, your cluster must first be on 5.0 or above
-- To upgrade your cluster to v4.5, your cluster must first be on 4.4.
+- To upgrade your cluster to v5.2, your cluster must first be on 4.5 or above
 - To upgrade your cluster to v5.0, your cluster must first be on 4.4.2 or above
-- To upgrade your cluster to v5.2, your cluster must first be on 4.5 or above

 Note: A Redis Enterprise Software cluster upgrade is considered to be